Unity-Technologies/ml-agents/README.md

 project that enables games and simulations to serve as environments for training intelligent agents.
 Agents can be trained using reinforcement learning, imitation learning, neuroevolution, or other machine learning methods through a simple-to-use Python API.
-We also provide implementations (based on TensorFlow) of state-of-the-art algorithms to enable game developers and hobbyists to easily train intelligent agents for 2D, 3D and VR/AR games.
+We also provide implementations (based on PyTorch) of state-of-the-art algorithms to enable game developers and hobbyists to easily train intelligent agents for 2D, 3D and VR/AR games.
 These trained agents can be used for multiple purposes, including controlling NPC behavior (in a variety of